-On 13 October, the Federal Institute for Occupational Safety and Health (BAuA) organised a European workshop on "Light, Health and Shift Work" together with Public Health England (PHE).
+On 13 October, the Federal Institute for Occupational Safety and Health (Bundesanstalt für Arbeitsschutz und Arbeitsmedizin, BAuA) organised a European workshop on "Light, Health and Shift Work" together with Public Health England (PHE).
 The workshop was attended by 70 scientists and occupational safety experts from Germany, the UK, the Netherlands, Denmark and Bulgaria, working on a broad range of topics focusing on light, health and shift work.

-Many physiological processes in the human body follow the circadian rhythm of daily activity and night rest, combined with the natural pattern of daylight and darkness at night.
-The shift work that disrupts this normal circadian rhythm is associated with a number of diseases, such as cardiovascular disease, diabetes, or cancer.
+Many physiological processes in the human body follow the circadian rhythm of daily activity and night rest, associated with the natural pattern of daylight and darkness at night.
+Shift work which disrupts this normal circadian rhythm is related to a number of diseases, such as cardiovascular diseases, diabetes, or cancer.
 Since the discovery of a new non-visual retinal photoreceptor involved in the control of physiological processes, the influence of light on circadian rhythms is intensively investigated.

-Furthermore, the workshop presented the results of the BAuA Working Time Report Germany 2016 in relation to shift work / night shifting and discussed the challenges for epidemiological studies in data interpretation regarding the relationship between shift work and the occurrence of chronic diseases.
+Furthermore, the workshop presented the results of BAuA Working Time Report Germany 2016 in relation to shift work / night shift work and discussed the challenges for epidemiological studies in data interpretation regarding the relationship between shift work and the occurrence of chronic diseases.
 Another BAuA study on the influence of circadian rhythms on safety at work has been presented.

 In the following, selected presentations of the event are available for download.